-Since there is no absolute notion of “upper” in our model, we rely again on our model of regional bibliogeography.
+Since there is no absolute notion of “upper” in our model, we rely again on our model of regional bibliogeography to parse this term.

 We again encounter the theme of unlimited repetition, a self-similar trait in the Library and its books: the mentioned book is possibly the Text itself, save for the linguistic classification.

 It is still unclear how these Librarians know about languages like Yiddish and Portuguese.
 Where did the first Librarians come from?
 Where are they now?